abilandz/PH8124/Lecture_4/Lecture_4.md

 #### Integers
-When it comes to the second group of operators, ```-gt, -ge, -lt, -le, -eq```, they are specific in a sense that they can accept only integers as arguments.
+Regarding the second group of operators, ```-gt, -ge, -lt, -le, -eq```, they are specific in that they can accept only integers as arguments.

-**Example 4**: How to check if one integer is greater than some other integer?
+**Example 4**: How do you check if one integer is greater than another integer?

 ```bash
 Var=44
 [[ ${Var} -gt 10 ]] && echo Yes || echo No
 ```
-Quite frequently, if your script or function demands that a user must provide exactly the certain number of arguments, you can use the following standard code snippet at the beginning of your code:
+Quite frequently, if your script or function demands that a user must provide precisely a certain number of arguments, you can use the following standard code snippet at the beginning of your code:
 ```bash
 [[ $# -eq 2 ]] || return 1
 ```
-In the above example, if a user did not provide exactly two arguments, the code execution terminates.
+In the above example, if a user does not provide exactly two arguments, the code execution terminates.
 It is always safer to compare two integers with ```-eq``` than to treat them as strings and use ```==``` for comparison, due to corner cases like this one:

 ```bash
 [[ 1 == 01 ]] && echo Yes || echo No # prints No
 [[ 1 -eq 01 ]] && echo Yes || echo No # prints Yes
 ```

-As a side remark, we indicate that prepending '0' to a number is not trivial, and in fact, that is a widely accepted convention in a lot of programming languages to change the representation of a number from decimal (default) into an octal base.
+As a side remark, we indicate that prepending '0' to a number is not trivial.
+In fact, that is a widely accepted convention in a lot of programming languages to change the representation of a number from decimal (default) to an octal base.
 Therefore, this doesn't work:

 ```bash
 $ [[ 8 -eq 08 ]] && echo Yes || echo No